TopSoft is a Software Development Co-op with offices in the USA and Ukraine.

 From there a trainable feature detector tree could be created which could quickly arrive at a character prediction based on branching from a small number of character features.

-The TopOCR OCR engine running on a state-of-the-art 5 ghz Intel CPU is able to read 1,000+ pages per minute on a SINGLE CPU!
+The TopOCR OCR engine running on a state-of-the-art 5 ghz Intel CPU is able to read PDF image files at the rate of 600+ pages per minute on a SINGLE CPU!

 TopOCR is not just an OCR engine, but also an application that uses three specialized OCR engines and has advanced document image dewarping features and provides an Accessible OCR User Interface.